-AVF 111 - Aircraft Systems (4) Prerequisite: None
+AVF 111 - Aircraft Systems (4)

-This course gives the career pilot insight into the systems of large and small aircraft.
-Students learn the construction, operation, and components of reciprocating and jet power plants, electrical systems, hydraulic systems, landing gear systems, fuel systems and anti-icing systems.
+This course gives the career pilot insight into the systems of commercial and general aviation aircraft.
+Students will learn the construction, operation, and components of reciprocating and turbine engines, electrical, hydraulic/pneumatic, fuel, avionic and anti/deicing systems.
 Two hours lecture/discussion and four hours lab a week.